QQI Level 5 Anatomy and Physiology 5N0749 – Unit 5: The Respiratory System Assignment Example Ireland

 - Nose: The nose is responsible for filtering the air we breathe and warming it before it enters the lungs.
 The nose also contains the olfactory receptors, which are responsible for our sense of smell.

 - Mouth: The mouth is responsible for the intake of air and food.
-The teeth and tongue help to grind food and to chew it up before swallowing.
+The teeth and tongue help to grind food and chew it up before swallowing.

 - Throat: The throat is responsible for the passage of air from the mouth to the larynx.
 It also contains the tonsils, which are responsible for the immune system.